aubreyrjones/arduino_ethanol_sensor/README.md

 both of them have I2C pullup resistors.
 It is recommended that you desolder the pullup resistors from the Adafruit board.

+The FRAM chip/board may be omitted without altering the software.
+This will only affect the first fraction of a second after power up but before the sensor's readings have stabilized.

 Electrical connection is simple.
-Wire the I2C lines in parallel from A4 and A5 of the Arduino.
+Wire the I2C lines, in parallel, to SDA/SCL of the Arduino.
+The breakout boards can be stacked and soldered on a pair of header pins on the I2C, and short wires for power.
+The breakout boards must be powered at 5V.

+Wire the ethanol sensor to D8, with a 4.7kOhm pullup resistor in parallel.
+The ethanol sensor should be powered at 12V.

+Wire the DAC output to the ECU input.